BFGriffith/esotero-programmata/README.md

 # `Esotero Programmata`
 * “Esoteric” programming language explorations＆experiments… 🔙
+---
-> “There are only two kinds of programming languages, the ones people complain about and the ones nobody uses”.
+> “There are only two kinds of programming languages, the ones people complain about and the ones nobody uses…”
 >
 > － Bjarne Stroustrup